 Can I visit Lindisfarne Castle?

 - Then check Lindisfarne Castle’s opening times on their website.
 The castle’s opening times coincide with the times the island is accessible, but you probably want to allow yourself some time to explore the Island’s village and harbour, the priory and beautiful beaches.
-Entrance to the Castle is allowed upto 30 minutes before it closes for the day.
+Entrance to the Castle is allowed up to 30 minutes before it closes for the day.
+You need to book timed entry beforehand, even if you have NT membership.
+If you haven’t and want to try and get in anyway, the end of the day is usually the best time to check if they have any slots left.

 Can we drive to Lindisfarne Castle?
 Where should I park?

 Unless you are a blue-badge holder, please park in the island’s main car park (Pay & Display), which you’ll see on your left, as soon as you arrive on the Island.
-The walk to the Castle from there takes about 15 minutes (through the village, past the harbor, and then you are at the Castle.
+The walk to the Castle from there takes about 15 minutes (through the village, past the harbour, and then you are at the Castle.
 You really can’t miss it).
 During the summer months there is a shuttle bus (£ small cost) from the car park to the Castle and back, which operates every 30 minutes when the tide is out.
 There are shuttle timetables displayed in the car park.
-If we have a link for the next season, we’ll add it here.

 How much does it cost to visit Lindisfarne Castle?
 Can I also visit Lindisfarne Priory under the same ticket?